dbrugne/donut/README.md

 - [] Instant active room list
 -- [] real time activity monitor
 - [] Server list and state
+- [] Aggregate some data to have count (connect, disconnect, join/leave, create, message, ...)

 MVP:
 - [] Chat default panel with homepage content
 - [] Share room on Twitter/Facebook
+- [] Room permanent
 - [] Room personalization
 - [] User profile
 - [] Bookmark user
 - [] Invite friend in room
+- [] Private room

+Security/performance:
+- [] Scalability: implement Redis for sessions, MongoDb data cache (all User and Room documents used by socket.io) and sockets.
+- [] CSRF and 304!

 Multi-devices:
 - [] Re-implement

+Finishing:
+- [] Add form validation client-side: account/*, login, signup

 vx:
-- [] Add form validation client-side: account/*, login, signup
-- [] Add "presence" management
-- [x] Add require.js on client side to simplify code organization
-- [] (refactor) Reset the communication protocole: exit Wamp, only directionnal events and logic
-- [] Add backend interface that is connect to server and give some informations
-- [] Add anonyme mode (user come on platform, connect to chat, join rooms, discuss)
-- [] (bug) Fix "unlog" bug that maintain user logged in chat
+- [] Fix "unlog" bug that maintain user logged in chat
-- [] (refactor) Sanitize all user input in Websocket and implement data control
-- [] (specs) Draw client/server protocol with list and structure of message, uniformize
-- [] Private Room / Permanent Room (will not be deleted on last user leave)
-- [] Invite someone(s) in my room
+- [] Sample activity generation (rooms, users, messages, enter/leave room, one to one)
 - [] Highlight messages of the same user of this message
-- [] (stats) Add statistics counter: user loggin, user logout, user create/enter/leave a room, user change title, search for room
 - [] (stats) Google Analytics
-- [] (social) Follow profile (= friend)
-- [] (social) Add a "Friends are in rooms" list
+- [] Add a "Friends are in rooms" list
-- [] (irc) Message history on arrow up/down
-- [] (refactor) Use App extends instead of actual server.php
-- [] Hyperlink analyse and open graph extraction with hover popin in rooms and discussions (specific template for YouTube content)
-- [] Sample activity generation (rooms, users, messages, enter/leave room, one to one)
-- [] Loyalty, advanced offline notification system (email, sms, frequency (instant, daily, weekly), filter (all activity, mentions, one to one, room where i am) with direct link to room/one to one allow fast anwser (even on mobile)
-- [] Make it work on IE8-11/FF
+- [] Test it on IE8-11/FF
 - [] Make it work on tablet/phone (browser)
 - [] + Invite your friends + page Facebook

 Mobile:
 - [] (mobile) Port a mobile version with Steroids.js

-Idea box:
+- [] Identify and track devices for each socket/activity

+Features:
-- [] Room block code to past on this website to invite user to come
+- [] Room block code to paste on website to invite user to come
+- [] Hyperlink analyse and open graph extraction with hover popin in rooms and discussions (specific template for YouTube content)
 - [] Add sound on events
-- [] (social) Like a message
-- [] Each user can black-list other users
+- [] User can black-list other users (avoir invitation and onetoone)
-- [] Store messages and history in localstorage
+- [] Store activity in local storage
-- [] (social) Automatic mention of a user in a message
+- [] Automatic mention of a user in a message
+- [] Message history on arrow up/down

+Ideas:
+- [] Loyalty, advanced offline notification system (email, sms, frequency (instant, daily, weekly), filter (all activity, mentions, one to one, room where i am) with direct link to room/one to one allow fast anwser (even on mobile)
 - [] Public mod for a room (all the content is visible by anyone)
-- [] Anonymous person allowed (could be blocked by room)
-- [] Give ability to a room owner to "suspend a room" temporarily
 - [] Pin a message